 Hi!
-I’m Mrinalini, a Rhodes Scholar and incoming MPhil student in Intellectual History at Magdalen College, Oxford.
-I recently graduated from Columbia as Salutatorian with honors in History and Mathematics.
+I’m Mrinalini, a Rhodes Scholar (New York & Magdalen 2024) and MPhil student in intellectual history at Magdalen College, Oxford.
+I grew up between Chandigarh, Delhi, and New York, and graduated from Columbia University as salutatorian with honors in History and Mathematics.

-My interests lie in the intellectual and cultural history of empire, global Enlightenment, and the relationship between religion and political thought.
+My interests lie in the intellectual and cultural history of empire, global histories of Enlightenment, and the relationship between religion, gender, and political thought.
 At Columbia, my work spanned twentieth-century Indian women’s activism, eighteenth-century Jesuit missionary writings, gender in constitutional law, and algebraic and geometric topology.
+In my spare time, I enjoy knitting and visual art.

 Writing

 A Topological Proof of the Riemann–Hurwitz Formula.
-Providing visual intuition, one branched cover at a time.
-(Columbia Journal of Undergraduate Mathematics)
+(Columbia Journal of Undergraduate Mathematics, 2024)

 ‘An Appalling Document.’
-A comparative analysis of James Bryce’s 1915-16 reports on German and Ottoman Atrocities in wartime Britain.
-(Chicago Journal of History)
+A comparative analysis of James Bryce’s reports on German and Ottoman atrocities in WWI Britain.
+(Chicago Journal of History, 2023)

 Reclaiming Humanity, Removed in Space and Time.
 Rabindranath Tagore’s “Letter Renouncing Knighthood” in 1919 British India.
-(The Morningside Review)
+(The Morningside Review, 2022)

 The Lost Manuscript and the “Unmasked” Missionary.
 Pondichéry Jesuit contributions to Enlightenment and colonial fantasies of India.
-(Honors Thesis, Department of History, Columbia University)
+(Honors Thesis, Department of History, Columbia University, 2024)

 Generating the Mapping Class Group.
-An algebraic, geometric, and historical survey.
-(Honors Thesis, Department of Mathematics, Columbia University)
+An Algebraic, Geometric, and Historical Survey.
+(Honors Thesis, Department of Mathematics, Columbia University, 2024; Columbia Journal of Undergraduate Mathematics, Thesis Issue, 2025)

 Writer and editor page, Columbia Undergraduate Law Review